Liverpool

 The 24-year-old might make a return before the derby but still its unsure and a headache for Brendan Rodgers.
 Mario Balotelli is the likely one to continue his starting place and shine in the absence of Sturridge, while Rickie Lambert is also the man in intentions who might possibly start along with the Italian.

-Group E includes England, Switzerland, Slovenia, Estonia, Lithuania and San
+The Group E includes England, Switzerland, Slovenia, Estonia, Lithuania and San Marino.

 Have your say below.